Interview Flow

 • Behind every mistake/challenge, there's a lesson worth learning/sharing

 • Our best interviews get listeners to press pause so they can make notes!
-So share lessons you wish you'd known in the early stages of your business
+So, share the lessons you wish you'd known early on.

-• Video quality is also important (but not as important as the audio quality):
+• Video quality is also important (but not as important as the audio quality).
+Sit with light facing you (not behind you) and center yourself in the video.

 🎤 Interview Structure